ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 In this exercise you will practice the rules above by calculating some geometric properties about the following shapes. **Make sure your answers are written with the correct number of sig figs and with units.**

-Here is a rectangle with length 2.4cm and width 3.2cm.
+Here is a rectangle with length 2.4 cm and width 3.2 cm.

 :::Figure
 ![Rectangle](imgs/Lab0/Rectangle2.png)